nehasree2507-hash/SysNova_OSSP/2520030282_Practical/Practical-06/README.md

 3.SIGTERM is used to request a process to stop.
 4.SIGUSR1 is a signal defined by the user.
 5.A signal handler is simply a function that runs when the signal is received.
-6.Signals help the process deal with events asynchronously, without breaking the normal flow.
+6.Signals help the process deal with events asynchronously, without breaking the normal flow..